Allen Craig is putting up All-Star numbers, in about half the games.

 Outman threw five of his first 10 pitches in the dirt and finished with two wild pitches and more balls (36) than strikes (34) in an abbreviated three-inning start, exiting with a 9.00 ERA.
 Outman, who played at suburban Lindbergh High School, gave up two runs and matched his career high with five walks.

-The lefty hasn't lasted more than five innings in any of his eight starts this season.
+Page 2 of 2 - The lefty hasn't lasted more than five innings in any of his eight starts this season.
 "It's just been a comedy of mistakes on my part, and falling behind in counts," Outman said.